- Guest Post – How to Resource Efficiently With the Customer at the Forefront

 The hiring process

-It’s not always easy to decide when the best time to make a serious personnel investment is.
+It’s not always easy to decide when the best time to make a serious personal investment is.
 At what stage of the project do you begin looking for the hire?
 Who should be involved in the hiring process?

 Hiring requirements should be met before a project commences.
 You must have time to brief involved parties well in advance of deadlines.
 You should also allocate enough budget to consider projects overrunning.
 A contingency plan is the safest way to ensure your project can be fully completed.
 It’s best to do this through a quantified assessment rather than guesswork.
 Just make sure your numbers consider potential hurdles.